marikonakano/Dengue-Infected-Mosquito-Detection/README.md

 The link to the dataset will be available in this repository.

 ### Example of the Wingbeat signals
-The wing-beat signal of a healthy Ae. aegypti mosquito and that of a Dengue 2-infected Ae. aegypti mosquito are available in the "Healthy and Infected Mosquitoes" folder.
+The wingbeat signal of a healthy Ae. aegypti mosquito and that of a Dengue 2-infected Ae. aegypti mosquito are available in the "Healthy and Infected Mosquitoes" folder.

 ## Citation